purescript/trypurescript/README.md

 ```

 Before deploying an updated package set, someone (your reviewer) should check that the memory required to hold the package set's externs files does not exceed that of the try.purescript.org server.

-### Control Features via the Query String

-Most of these features can be controlled not only from the toolbar, but also using the [query parameters](https://en.wikipedia.org/wiki/Query_string):

-- **Load From Gist**: Load PureScript code from Gist id using the `gist` parameter
-    - Example: `gist=37c3c97f47a43f20c548` will load the code from this Gist if the file was named `Main.purs`

-- **View Mode**: Control the view mode using the `view` parameter
-    - Options are: `code`, `output`, `both` (default)
-    - Example: `view=output` will only display the output

-- **Auto Compile**: Automatic compilation can be turned off using the `compile` parameter
-    - Options are: `true` (default), `false`
-    - Example: `compile=false` will turn auto compilation off

-- **JavaScript Code Generation**: Print the resulting JavaScript code in the output window instead of the output of the program using the `js` parameter
-    - Options are: `true`, `false` (default)
-    - Example: `js=true` will print JavaScript code instead of the program's output

-- **Session**: Load code from a session which is stored with [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) using the `session` parameter
-    - Usually managed by Try PureScript
-    - Example: `session=9162f098-070f-4053-60ea-eba47021450d` (Note: will probably not work for you)
-    - When used with the `gist` query parameter the code will be loaded from the Gist and not the session

 ## Development